Taking your rewards game to wow” levels requires a bit of ingenuity and skill”

 Bonus tip: Work those categories to reach your goals, says Larounis.
 For example, say your card is giving bonus points for spend at office supply stores, but you don’t frequent them all that much.
 However, since many of them also carry gift cards to popular merchants, you could stock up on cards to your favorite restaurant or retailer, thus earning more points than you otherwise, he says.

-the ins and outs of the travel industry.
+6. They understand the ins and outs of the travel industry.

 Besides learning how to earn points, figuring out the best times to redeem them is also an art.
 “For first-class travel, you often need to wait until the last minute to book using miles and points,” says Perri.
 His strategy is to book award travel in economy and business class well in advance, and then a day or so before the flight, call in to redeem the additional miles to move up to first class.